 The major factors which influenced the fourth quarter’s results include:

-- Dissolving wood pulp (DWP) demand and market pricing remained healthy;
+- Dissolving pulp (DP) demand and market pricing remained healthy;

 - Sales volumes were impacted by low inventory levels due to lost production volumes in the third quarter following start-up issues after mill upgrade projects;